danielhall/json-key-casing/README.md

 ## Usage

-The package exposes one method, called `convert`.
+The package exposes one function, called `convert`.

 It has three parameters:
 1. `jsonString`: String.
 The original JSON string that you want to convert.